-Senior Transportation Coalition (STC): STC consists of public and private transportation providers, advocates, and older adults who wish to improve mobility for older adults in Larimer County.
-The group meets the first Thursday of every other month at Pathways Hospice in Fort Collins.
+Senior Transportation Coalition (STC): STC consists of public and private transportation providers, advocates, and older adults who wish to improve mobility for older adults in Larimer

+County.
+The group meets the first Thursday of every other month at the South Transit Center in Fort Collins.
 Meeting materials are posted to the website one week prior to the meeting and distributed through an email listserv.
 To be added to the distribution list, contact agordon@nfrmpo.org.